 2. Wash Your Door Knobs in the Dishwasher

 Did you know that door knobs are one of the germiest places in your house?
 Cut down the germ load in your home.
-After illness or with your yearly spring cleaning, dissemble your door knobs and stick them into your dishwasher.
+After an illness or with your yearly spring cleaning, dissemble your door knobs and stick them into your dishwasher.

 3. Run a Dishwasher Cycle for Your Window Screens